ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-3,074.
-The inhabitants of the globe
-profess more than 1,000 different
 religions.
 The average of human life is
 about 33 years.
 One quarter die previous
 to the age of seven years ; onehaif